microsoft/botframework-components/docs/create-custom-triggers.md

-# Create custom actions (how to)
+# Create custom triggers (how to)

-In Bot Framework Composer, [actions](concept-dialog#action) are the main contents of a [trigger](concept-dialog#trigger).
-Actions help maintain conversation flow and instruct bots on how to fulfill user requests.
+In Bot Framework Composer, triggers are fired when events matching a condition occur.
-Composer provides different types of actions, such as **Send a response**, **Ask a question**, and **Create a condition**.
-Besides these built-in actions, you can create and customize your own actions in Composer.

-This article shows you how to include a custom action named `MultiplyDialog`.
+This article shows you how to include a custom trigger named `OnMembersAdded` that will fire when members are added to the conversation.

+#### Note

+> Composer currently supports the C\# runtime and JavaScript (preview) Adaptive Runtimes.

 ## Prerequisites

-- A basic understanding of [actions](concept-dialog#action) in Composer.
+- A basic understanding of [triggers](concept-dialog#trigger) in Composer.
 - [A basic bot built using Composer](quickstart-create-bot).
 - [Bot Framework CLI 4.10](https://botbuilder.myget.org/feed/botframework-cli/package/npm/@microsoft/botframework-cli) or later.